 Native to (or naturalized in) Oregon:

 - Deciduous shrub, 3-5+ ft (0.9-1.5 m), rounded form; suckers and may form a large colony, twigs nearly glabrous.
-Leaves 2-5 cm long, obovate and often abruptly acuminate, finely serrated, glossy green above, lighter below, fall color from red, red-brown, to purple-black.
+Leaves alternate, simple, 2-5 cm long, obovate and often abruptly acuminate, finely serrated, glossy green above, lighter below, fall color from red, red-brown, to purple-black.
 (The true A. melantocarpa apparently does not develop fall color; see Dirr, 1998, p.
 110.).
 Flowers white, 1.5 cm wide, 10-20 per cluster (corymb).
 Fruit, pea size, glossy black, ripening in early fall.

 - Sun to part shade, low wet to sandy dry areas, very adaptable.